 Data Structures and Types

-Each document is nested with a hash-stable tree structure that self-describes the data to be stored, as well as provides the predetermined rules that ensure data consistency and accuracy.
+Each document is nested with a hash-stable tree structure that self-describes the data to be stored and provides the predetermined rules that ensure data consistency and accuracy.

-The following snippet provides an example of a basic JSON‑like document object:
+The following snippet provides an example of a basic JSON-encoded document object:

-A document consists of sets of fields that self‑describe the data it encodes.
-Each set signifies a single pair of two associated elements:
+A single document consists of one or more fields that self‑describe the data it encodes.
+Each field is associated with a value:

 In addition to having the option to supply your own _id, in complex scenarios where you want to create a more intricate and unique identifier for your documents, you can combine two or more distinct elements to form a composite key.

-To improve performance, instead of storing a file that encodes large amounts of binary data as a document, you can opt to store it as a separate, explicitly-fetched object known as an attachment.
+To improve performance, instead of storing a file that encodes large amounts of binary data within a document, consider storing a reference to it in a separate, explicitly fetched object (token) known as an ATTACHMENT.

 The following table provides a complete overview of the relationships you can establish in Ditto: